 Lalgarh Palace was made as an extension to the existing Laxmi Niwas Palace by Maharaja Ganga Singh.
 Now it is a residential place for Bikaner’s royal family.
 One part of which converted into museum and remains open to public with a little entry fee where one can see paintings, utensils, royal horse carts belong to the family.

 This is a small state museum located in the mid of city, it is mostly dedicated to the life of Maharaja Ganga Singh.
 This museum display many life size paintings of Maharaja Ganga Singh, Skin of tiger hunted by him, armors and his royal clothes.

-It is a research center for camel about 25 km from the city.
+It is a research center for camel about 25 km from Bikaner city.
 Here, you can see hundreds of camel of different breeds.
-A little museum dedicated to camels also there to provide information about different kind of camel.
-Small shops are also there selling purses, bags and sandals made of camel leather.
+A little museum is there to provide information about different kind of camel.
+Small shops are also there for selling purses, bags and sandals made of camel leather.
 You have to pay Rs.
 35/- as entry fee and you also get chance to taste camel milk ice cream on the entry gate of farm.

-This research farm is located in remote location, so you book your journey two way.
-In 300/- you can book an auto that will take you to the farm and will wait for an hour to take you back to the city.
+This Camel research farm is located in remote location, so you book your journey two way.
+In 300/- you can book an auto that will take you to the Camel research farm and will wait for an hour to take you back to Bikaner city.

 This is a unique temple dedicated to Karni Mata, located 30 km away from the city.
 You will find thousands of rats in every corner of temple but people consider them holy and offer them milk.
 For some visitors it become equally adventurous along with religious.

 Bikaner itself has domestic air port, where daily flight between Bikaner and Jaipur is running.
 City is well connected with highway and train route.
 Network of Buses is very good in Rajasthan so you can easily reach nearby tourists city like Jaipur and Jaisalmer.
 For local transport auto rickshaw is easily available in the city.